New Horizons: Power

 The amount of radioactive plutonium in the RTG is about one-third the amount on board the Cassini–Huygens probe when it launched in 1997.
 The Cassini launch had been protested by multiple organizations, due to the risk of such a large amount of plutonium being released into the atmosphere in case of an accident.
 The United States Department of Energy estimated the chances of a launch accident that would release radiation into the atmosphere at 1 in 350, and monitored the launch because of the inclusion of an RTG on board.
 It was estimated that a worst-case scenario of total dispersal of on-board plutonium would spread the equivalent radiation of 80% the average annual dosage in North America from background radiation over an area with a radius of 105 km.

 Flight computer

 The spacecraft carries two computer systems: the Command and Data Handling system and the Guidance and Control processor.
 Each of the two systems is duplicated for redundancy, for a total of four computers.
 The processor used for its flight computers is the Mongoose-V, a 12 MHz radiation-hardened version of the MIPS R3000 CPU.
 Multiple redundant clocks and timing routines are implemented in hardware and software to help prevent faults and downtime.
 To conserve heat and mass, spacecraft and instrument electronics are housed together in IEMs (integrated electronics modules).
 There are two redundant IEMs.
-Including other functions such as instrument and radio electronics, each IEM contains 9boards.
+Including other functions such as instrument and radio electronics, each IEM contains 9 boards.
 The software of the probe runs on Nucleus RTOS operating system.

 There have been two "safing" events, that sent the spacecraft into safe mode: